Skip to main content

 Feature: JSON data types

-# Simple JSON objects
+# Simple objects and arrays

 * def user = { name: 'John', age: 30, active: true }